mbs-octoml/mbs-tvm/src/relay/collage/design.md

   rewritten to specific target-specific operators.
 This combinator wraps the `DFPatternFusionRules` for the pattern-based BYOC integrations.
 However it could also be used with the default TVM backend, eg to indicate Relay operators should be replaced with particular external library implementations.
-- `UnionFusionRule`: Simply unions all the candidates from all sub-rules together.
-This is how a set of, say, `DFPatternFusionRules` can be combined.
+- `CombineByPrimitivesFusionRule`: Given a sub-rule and a list of 'primitive' rules, finds all possible ways of combining the sub-rule candidates to yield even larger candidates.
+Note that the sub-rule's candidates may also be included in the results -- that is every combination of candidates is considered optional.
+The 'primitive' rules allow combining by
-- `CombineByKindFusionRule`: Given a sub-rule and a list of 'primitive' rules, finds all possible ways of combining the sub-rules candidates to yield even larger candidates.
-Note that the sub-rule's candidates are included in the results -- that is every combination of candidates is considered optional.
-The 'primitive' rules allow combining by `OpPatternKinds`, as combining the arguments to tuples which themselves are arguments to Relay operator calls.
-This rule is intended to mimic the existing TVM `FuseOps` pass, though: i) all combinations are found, ii) the starting set of candidates can be provided by any other rule (ie not just `SingletonByKindFusionRule`), and iii) we rely on `SubGraph` validity checking to weed out infeasible candidates.
-Obviously we must pay very close attention to the O(n!) growth and efficiency of this rule -- the 'v2' prototype has just done the most naive thing to get us going.
+  `OpPatternKinds`, and combining the arguments to tuples which themselves are arguments to Relay operator calls.
+This rule is intended to mimic the existing TVM `FuseOps` pass, though: i) all combinations are found, ii) the starting set of candidates can be provided by any other rule (ie not just `OpCallByKindFusionRule`), and iii) we rely on `SubGraph` validity checking to weed out infeasible candidates.

 Though not yet implemented, we'd like to allow a combinator rule which will union candidate based on their 'anchor' operators.
 This can be used to implement 'vertical' and 'horizontal' fusion on more primitive candidates.
 Note that the `SubGraph` machinery supports multiple-input and -output sub-graphs and their validation, so horizontal fusion is easy implement.

-We also have `CoalesceFusionRule`, which eagerly combines 'touching' candidates (ie candidates where the output of one sub-graph can be directly connected to the input of the other sub-graph) to form the largest possible candidate.
+We also have `MaxCoalesceFusionRule`, which eagerly combines 'touching' candidates (ie candidates where the output of one sub-graph can be directly connected to the input of the other sub-graph) to form the largest possible candidate.
 The idea is once the search has been completed this rule can be used to collapse adjacent kernels intended for the same target.